3DiVi/face-sdk/doc/en/development/connect_facesdk.md

 * [`facerec/import.h`](../../../include/facerec/import.h) – should be included only once (for example, in `main.cpp`)
 * [`facerec/libfacerec.h`](../../../include/facerec/libfacerec.h) – should be included in each file that uses library

-The *libfacerec* library does not have any actual third-party dependencies, since all used third-party libraries (see [Open Source Licenses](../../open_source_licenses)) are linked statically.
+The *libfacerec* library does not have any actual third-party dependencies*, since all used third-party libraries (see [Open Source Licenses](../../open_source_licenses)) are linked statically.
 Therefore, any version of these libraries should work for examples, in which OpenCV or boost is used.

+\* – except for the *linux x86_64* and *windows_x86_64* distribution packages.
+At the moment, they have a dependency on `libtensorflow.so.2` and` tensorflow.dll`, respectively.

 #### Library Version